-Note to end users: These specifications are subject to change at any time without notice.
-MACE akes no responsibility for the use of these figures.
-Please consult MACE for the latest specifications before using them in contract submittals or third party quotes et.
-MACE reserves the right to change specifications without prior warning.
-All quoted figures are based on test conditions and are subject to variation due to site conditions.
+Netted materials Pipe intrusion area Note to end users: These specifications are subject to change as any time without notice.
+MACE alsos no responsibility for the use of these figures.
+Please consult MACE for the latest specifications before using them in contract submittable as third party quotes etc. MACE not set and are subject to variation due to site conditions.